1955 Le Mans disaster: After the race

-Much recrimination was directed at Hawthorn, saying that he had suddenly cut in front of Macklin and slammed on the brakes near the entrance to the pits, forcing Macklin to take desperate evasive action into the path of Levegh.
+Much recrimination was directed at Hawthorn, saying that he had suddenly cut in front of Macklin and slammed on the brakes near the entrance to the pits, forcing Macklin to take evasive action into the path of Levegh.
 This became the semi-official pronouncement of the Mercedes team and Macklin's story.
-The Jaguar team in turn questioned the fitness and competence of Macklin and Levegh as drivers.
-The initial media accounts were wildly inaccurate, as shown by subsequent analysis of photographic evidence conducted by Road & Track editor (and 1955 second-place finisher) Paul Frère in 1975.
+The Jaguar team, in turn, questioned the fitness and competence of Macklin and Levegh as drivers.
+Initial media accounts were shown to be inaccurate by subsequent analysis of photographic evidence conducted by Road & Track editor (and 1955 second-place finisher) Paul Frère in 1975.
 Additional details emerged when the stills reviewed by Frère were converted to video form.

 The media also speculated on the violent fire that engulfed the wreck, which intensified when fire marshals poured their water-based extinguishers on the flames.
 They suggested that Mercedes-Benz had tampered with the official fuel-supply with an explosive additive, but the intensity of the fire was due instead to the magnesium-alloy construction of the chassis.
-Neubauer got the French authorities to test residual fuel left in the wreck's fuel injection and the result vindicated the company.
+Neubauer got the French authorities to test residual fuel left in the wreck's fuel injection, and the result vindicated the company.

-Opinions differed widely amongst the other drivers as to who was directly to blame for the crash, and such differences remain even today.
+Opinions differed amongst the other drivers as to who was directly to blame for the crash, and such differences remain to this day.
 Macklin claimed that Hawthorn's move to the pits was sudden, causing an emergency that led him to swerve into Levegh's path.
-Years later Fitch claimed, based on his own recollection and from what he heard from others, that Hawthorn had caused it.
-Dewis ventured the opinions that Macklin's move around Hawthorn was careless and that Levegh was not competent to meet the demands of driving at the speeds the 300SLR was capable of.
+Years later, Fitch claimed, based on his own recollection and from what he heard from others, that Hawthorn had caused it.
+Dewis ventured the opinions that Macklin's move around Hawthorn was "careless", and that Levegh was "not competent" to meet the demands of driving at the speeds the 300SLR was capable of.

 Both Jaguar and Mercedes-Benz issued official statements, mainly in self-defence against the accusations levelled against them and their drivers.
 Neubauer limited himself to suggesting improvements to the pit straight and making pit-stops safer.

-Macklin, on reading Hawthorn's 1958 autobiography, Challenge Me the Race, was embittered when he found that Hawthorn now disclaimed all responsibility for the crash without identifying who had caused it.
-With Levegh dead, Macklin presumed that Hawthorn's implication was that he (Macklin) had been responsible, and he began a libel action.
-The action was still unresolved when Hawthorn was killed in a non-racing crash on the Guildford bypass in 1959, coincidentally while overtaking a Mercedes-Benz in his Jaguar.
+Macklin, on reading Hawthorn's 1958 autobiography, Challenge Me the Race, objected when he found that Hawthorn now disclaimed all responsibility for the crash without identifying who had caused it, presuming that Hawthorn's implication was that Macklin had been responsible, and began a libel action.
+The action was still unresolved when Hawthorn was killed in a non-racing crash on the Guildford bypass in 1959 while overtaking a Mercedes-Benz in his Jaguar.

 The official government inquiry into the accident called officials, drivers, and team personnel to be questioned and give evidence.
-The wreckage was examined and tested and, finally, returned to Mercedes-Benz nearly twelve months after the catastrophe.
-In the end the enquiry ruled that no specific driver was responsible for the crash, and that it was merely a terrible racing incident.
+The wreckage was examined, tested and returned to Mercedes-Benz nearly twelve months after the catastrophe.
+In the end, the enquiry ruled that no specific driver was responsible for the crash, and that it was merely a "terrible" racing incident.
 The death of the spectators was blamed on inadequate safety standards for the track design.
 Tony Rolt and other drivers had been raising concerns about the pit straight since 1953.